[UPDATED IN NOVEMBER 2024]

 - Grand Taxis (take more people and to more remote areas of the city)

-So, if you don’t want to get 100% into the chaos of Marrakech as soon as you land and don’t feel very comfortable negotiating, the best option is to opt for private transfers, which you can book in advance.
+So, if you don’t want to get 100% into the chaos of Marrakech as soon as you land and don’t feel very comfortable negotiating, opt for private transfers.
+Plus, it’s a stress-free option since you can book in advance.
 You can take a look, for example, at the pick-up options available at Welcome Pickups.

-💡 EXTRA TIP: If you choose to stay in the medina, be aware that some streets are not accessible by car, so the transfer may have to drop you off at the nearest place where the car can circulate.
+💡 EXTRA TIP: If you choose to stay in the medina, be aware that some streets are not accessible by car.
+The transfer may have to drop you off at the nearest place where the car can circulate.

 How to pay in Marrakech?